 Estonia aims to bring quality education to all learners regardless of his/her access to education or possible special needs.
 This is already possible in Estonia but the worldwide situation is far from ideal.
 So, Estonia wants to initiate educational innovation globally.
 However, Estonia is too small to develop educational services for even its own 150 000 pupils and 70 000 students.
 The startup model, using Estonia’s schools in pilots and as a testing bed with the ambition of scaling globally, is the way to go.

 Birgit Lao has shared the Estonian public education model with many governments worldwide during her consultations on building up education systems, to create sustainable teacher training or improve the inclusion of special needs students in education in Eastern Europe and beyond: “Also during the COVID-19 pandemic, some Arab countries like Kuwait have shown interest, even South America.
 Japan and Spain seem to be very interested.
 We participated at the EdTechX Online Summit in May; in June we will hold a workshop for teachers in Belarus and next year we will be promoting education innovation at EXPO 2021.”

-During the COVID-19 lockdown, Education Nation has been hosting the weekly, free, remote learning webinars ‘Education Nation: tips for remote learning’ to offer support for all of those affected by the current switch to online education.
+During the COVID-19 lockdown, Education Estonia has been hosting the weekly, free, remote learning webinars ‘Education Nation: tips for remote learning’ to offer support for all of those affected by the current switch to online education.

 Public-private partnership in education